Water Testing: What You Need to Know and the Best Time to Do It

 Radioactive: elements exist in groundwater.
 Of these, uranium is one of the easiest and most inexpensive to sample and test, and also has a drinking water standard.
 Granitic rocks and mining areas tend to have higher amounts of uranium.

 Is well water testing required, and how do I get it tested?

 As mentioned above, the Arizona Department of Health recommends an annual inspection of your water for coliform bacteria and nitrate.
 If your nitrate level is 5 milligrams per liter (mg/L) or higher, you may want to re-test in six months.
 It is also suggested to test for arsenic at least twice while you own the well – once in summer and again in winter – to check for any seasonal influences that may occur.
 You can test by dropping a water sample off at one of many certified labs in Arizona or by taking the sample to a water quality lab yourself.
 Alcorn Pump will test your water for iron PH and hardness at no cost to you.
 We are happy to receive your water sample for complete water analysis and submit it to a regional water quality lab.
 The price to test for Nitrates, Bacteria, and Arsenic is about $90, and if there is additional testing that needs to be done, the costs will range from $20-40 per test.

 Well sanitation is also advised to help keep your well clean and water safe for your entire family.
 Alcorn Pump offers well-maintenance and sanitation services.

 What if I'm not sure?
 Who can I contact for more information?

 If in doubt, it's always better to have your water tested.
 Give Alcorn Pump a call today (360-802-8941), or you can contact your local department of health.
-The Washington Department of Health has additional information for Owners of Private Wells.
+The Arizona Department of Health has additional information for Owners of Private Wells.